Pudge601/Ext-JS-RatingField/README.md

 	    anchor		:	'100%',
     	xtype		:	'ratingField',
 	    //Custom options
 	    numberOfStars       : 5,
-        ratingClassOn	:	"starOn",
-        ratingClassOff	:	"starOff",
-        ratingClassReset:   "starReset",
-        ratingClassSelected	:	"starClicked",
 	    resetButtonPosition : "right",
+	    scale               : "small"
     }

-# Explenations?
+# Explanations?

 * _numberOfStars_ : The number of stars to use for rating (minimum 1 maximum 10)
-* _ratingClassOn_ : The CSS class for stars that are hovered or selected
-* _ratingClassOff_ : The CSS class for stars that are not selected or hovered
-* _ratingClassReset_ : The CSS class for the reset button
-* _ratingClassSelected_ : The CSS class for stars that are selected
-* _resetButtonPosition_ : The position of the reset button relative to the stars (left or right)
+* _resetButtonPosition_ : The position of the reset button relative to the stars (left or right, or false to disable)
+* _scale_ : Control the icon size, small, medium or large

 # Does it work?